pbrandwijk/pbrandwijk.github.io/_projects/2019-06-19-action-mdm.md

 date:     2019-06-19 20:00:00 +0200
 client:   "Action"
 start-date: 2018-10-15
-end-date: 2020-10-15
+end-date: 2020-04-15
 function: "Project Lead Developer"
 location: "Valencia, Spain and Utrecht, The Netherlands"
 permalink: /experience/Action-mdm/
 ---
-This client is a fast growing retail which is rapidly expanding business in Europe.
+This client is a fast growing retailer which is rapidly expanding business in Europe.
 To manage their master data, they are implementing Stibo Step as their MDM solution.
 I joined this project after two years into its implementation and took on the role of Lead developer.

 ## Project in short
 - MDM solution based on Stibo Step